 Expiration Date: 8/6/25

 This activity is jointly provided by Tufts University School of Medicine Office of Continuing Education (TUSM OCE) and Transcend Review, Inc. TUSM OCE has been awarded Accreditation as a continuing medical education provider by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 Course Director and Reviewer

-Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Orbit.
+Lakshminarayan Srinivasan, MD, PhD, Course Director and Reviewer, Division of Medical Education, Transcend Review, Inc.

 Healthcare professionals, including physicians, physician assistants, pharmacists, nurses, residents, fellows, medical students.